withastro/docs/WRITING.md

 **Example:** Introduce a set of instructions with a "Big Step" (e.g. overall goal) + reason before listing specific steps to follow

 **Before: narrative style**
-"As well as needing your content in different languages, you will often need to translate labels for UI elements around your site.
-We can do this by creating dictionaries of terms instead of hard-coding text in one langugae in our templates."
+> As well as needing your content in different languages, you will often need to translate labels for UI elements around your site.
+We can do this by creating dictionaries of terms instead of hard-coding text in one language in our templates.
+>

-1.
+> 1.
-2. ...
+> 2. ...

 **After: imperative style**
-"Create dictionaries of terms to translate the labels for UI elements around your site.
-This allows your visitors to experience your site fully in their language."
+> Create dictionaries of terms to translate the labels for UI elements around your site.
+This allows your visitors to experience your site fully in their language.
+>

-1.
+> 1.
-2. ...
+> 2. ...

 ### Opinionated Instructions

-Sometimes you will need to give an instruction where the reader could make a different choice than you, and the recipe would still work.
-You will need to illustrate the example with the decision you made, but you want to make it clear that other decisions are acceptable.
-In this case, try to separate the instruction from the opinion, then state the choice that your example uses.
-Your reader will be able to first process what you are doing, and then will see the choice you have made separately and can make a similar or different choice in their own project.
+Sometimes you will need to give an instruction where the reader has options.
+You want to illustrate the example with the specific choice you made, but you also want to make it clear that other decisions are acceptable.

+In this case, try to separate the instruction from the opinion.
+First give the action to take with a more general description.
+Then state the opinionated choice that your example uses.
+Your reader will be able to first process what you are doing, and then will see the choice you have made.
+They can still follow your instruction, making a choice that works in their own project.

-This is more reassuring than a vauge "it could go anywhere!" statement.
-Additionally now you do not need to further explain the filename of a code snippet, that this file will not necessarily exist in their project, etc.
+This can be easier to follow (and perhaps more reassuring!) than a statement that gives multiple options.
+This is also usually easier to write, since you do not have to remind the reader that this file is from *your* example, and may not appear in their project.

 **Example:** An instruction to add a component where the component *could* go in multiple files/places and still achieve the goal.

-**Before: vague**
+**Before: vague initial instruction**

-"Add the `LanguagePicker` component to your site.
-A good place might be in a navigation comonent or a footer shown on every page."
+> Add the `LanguagePicker` component to your site.
+A good place might be in a navigation component or a footer shown on every page.

-**After: opinionated, as a separate step**
+**After: add necessary context to the instruction, followed by opinionated usage**
-"Add the `LanguagePicker` component to your site in a component that is shown on every page.
-The example below adds this to the page footer:"
+> Add the `LanguagePicker` component to your site in a component that is shown on every page.
+The example below adds this to the page footer:

 <!--